 The Process of Valuing a Business During Divorce

 A divorcing couple who needs to divide business ownership interests must determine the company’s value to calculate the value of each spouse’s share of the ownership interest.
 Usually, spouses must hire knowledgeable business appraisers to offer opinions on the company’s value.
-Appraisers use various business valuation methods to determine a company’s value.
-Which method an appraiser uses will depend on the company’s business model, industry, and growth stage.
+Appraisers use various business valuation methods to determine the value of a company.
+Which method an appraiser uses will depend on the company’s business model, industry, and growth stage—factors that have become increasingly relevant as the divorce rate continues to impact couples with shared business interests.
 Standard business valuation methods include:

 Understanding Marital Property and Business Ownership